 When you get low engagement, you get bad data.
 You might get a bug reported but you can’t really determine if this is an isolated issue or systemic.
 Low engagement naturally makes you doubt your product: If people who signed up to test it are not spending time testing it, is it a viable product?
 Do people really care about this solution?
 Not to mention the cost associated with running your beta program: product cost, shipping, time spent writing instructions, time spent following up with disengaged customers… etc. It is very challenging!

-So why are most of your customers not engaged during beta testing?
 When we talked to people who were involved in beta programs before as testers, they shared frustrations on their part as well!
 Their experience is not good ranging from no instructions, to feeling like their input doesn't really matter or contribute to the success of the product, and lack of clarity around the time commitment expected on their part during a beta.

 So it was clear to us from listening to both sides.
 Engagement can be improved drastically by providing beta testers a much better experience than what they have now.
 Give them clear and engaging instructions instead of asking them to read long PDFs.
 Give them a simple and easy way to reach out and interact with you instead of spammy mailers.
 Interact with them and probe their feedback instead of cold, long surveys.
 In other words, your beta testers are an extension of your team.
 Treat them as such!